likhith005/ChatApp/README.md

 ## Contributing

-Contributions are welcome!
+-Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.